What is the Best Way to Learn Spanish?

 Usually, a day of lessons looks like this – you go to school early in the morning, learn new things, and in the evening, you deepen what you learned with homework.

 This can be too much for a person depending on their other commitments in life.
-It can also be very demotivating because everyone learns at a different pace
+It can also be very demotivating because everyone learns at a different pace.

 This Flipped Classroom Teaching Approach addresses this problem and makes the student their teacher.
 Instead of explaining the issues in school and doing homework at home, each individual sits down to watch educational videos and other materials provided by the teacher.